mpaluta/covid-micromorts/README.md

 # covid-micromorts
-Assessing personal risk of death by COVID-19
+Assessing my personal risk of death by COVID-19 in King County